lesleyxyz/ICMPio/README.md

 Note:
 There's already a lot of traffic on the icmp protocol (for ex. from your pc to your router), you should make it so you add an identifier in your body or something.

+Initiate using ICMPio:

+    ICMPio icmpTest = new ICMPio(IPAddress.Parse(ip)); //Where IP is your local ip address icmpTest.Start();

+Receive ICMP packets:

+    icmpTest.onPingReceive += me.OnPing;

+    void OnPing(IPAddress remoteEndPoint, int packetSize, byte[] packetBody){
+        //do stuff with remoteEndPoint (remote ipaddress), packetSize and packetBody }

+Send ICMP packet:

+    icmpTest.sendPacket(IPAddress.Parse(ip), body); //where ip is the remote IP (to send the packet to) and body is the packet body in bytes